 When carbon and varnish accumulates on the throttle plates or in the throttle bore the amount of air that can pass through into the engine can be reduced.
 Although this normally causes an idle problem these deposits can be cleaned off of the throttle body assembly and the airflow restored.
 It is quite possible that you could perform this service on your own in the driveway depending on your skill level.

 The carbon deposits can be cleaned with spray type cleaners and wiped off with a cloth.
 The difficulty of the throttle body service depends on the application.
 In some cases the throttle body may need to be removed to properly clean the assembly.
 I use the very complete 3M Diy Fuel System Tune-Up Kit that comes with a DVD on how to perform the service.
 It is a three-step kit that includes a fuel additive to be installed in the tank.

-> To review you might need a throttle body service.
+To review, when do you need a throttle body service?
 If you take your vehicle in for regular maintenance or auto repairs chances are your shop will recommend the service to you.
-Ask them questions to verify that they really checked into it and are not just recommending it by mileage.
+Ask them questions to verify they really checked into it and aren’t just recommending it by mileage.
 I posted a video about engine stalling that shows how to do a throttle body service with the parts removed.
 Or you can use this next link to take you back to the auto repair information blog homepage.